jrchan84/TTNR/docs/development.md

 - cd into the project directory from your terminal/command line.
 - Create or checkout a branch from main with the functionality you are working on
 - run npm install
 - Create a file named ".env" in the project directory.
-Define the following variables (reach out to justin for values):
+Define the following variables (reach out to product owner):

     `DISCORD_TOKEN=xxx
      CLIENT_ID=xxx